rinatoptimus/taskon-test/README.md

 # taskon-test
-A simple Angular 2 app with routing and simple search filter.
+A simple Angular 2 app with routing and basic search filter.

 ### Usage